Does CD Yarn Pill?

 Yarn breakdown: Compact yarn can be more prone to breakdown than conventional ring-spun yarn, especially if it is used in high-tension applications.
 To prevent yarn breakdown, it is important to use well-prepared fibers, to maintain consistent tension throughout the spinning process, and to monitor the twist level regularly.

-CD yarn involve careful monitoring and control of the spinning process, as well as attention to the quality of the fibers used and the tension of the loom or knitting machine.
+Overall, the solutions to common problems of CD yarn involve careful monitoring and control of the spinning process, as well as attention to the quality of the fibers used and the tension of the loom or knitting machine.